 What is integrative (mind-body) medicine?
 We used to think that our mental, emotional, and physical health were completely separate.
 If you wanted to treat one, you didn’t have to consult with the others.
 Yet as our knowledge has advanced, we’ve learned that this old myth is far from true.
 This has led to the rise… read more

+What is a Trauma Anniversary?
 Certain times of year bring old memories and associations to mind—for example, the holiday season may find you thinking more about family or personal ties, whereas the summer might get you focused on planning your next getaway.
-Much of the time, these associations are pleasant and connected to strong memories that are tied into your… read more
+Much of the time, these associations are pleasant and connected to strong memories… read more

 Seeking treatment for addiction is a powerful first step on your recovery journey.
 You’re probably familiar with the more traditional models of recovery, like 12-step programs and talk therapy—indeed, these modalities can prove highly effective.
 Yet for some of us, traditional therapies aren’t quite enough to help us reach our recovery goals.
 In these instances,… read more